tb-pm/idp-software.com/docs/vendors/Affinda/index.md

 ### Recruitment automation

-Affinda automates the recruitment process by parsing resumes and extracting all the useful information, drastically reducing screening times and improving matching accuracy.
-This allows HR teams to reduce administrative overhead and make the hiring process more efficient.
+Affinda automates the recruitment process by parsing resumes and extracting all the useful information, reducing screening times and improving matching accuracy.
+This enables HR teams to reduce administrative overhead and streamline the hiring process.

 ### Invoice and financial document processing

 In all industries, enterprises can automate the processing of invoices and other related financial documents.
-Eliminating the need for manual data entry accelerates payment cycles and reduces the likelihood of accounting errors, improving financial operations in every way.
+Eliminating the need for manual data entry accelerates payment cycles and reduces the likelihood of accounting errors, improving financial operations and workflow efficiency.

 ### Legal document analysis

-Affinda deploys AI to efficiently review contracts and automatically extract critical dates and clauses from contracts and other legal documents.
+Affinda uses AI-based tools to review contracts and automatically extract critical dates and clauses from contracts and other legal documents.
 This improves due diligence for legal departments and ensures a quicker turnaround time in review processes.

 ## Technical Specifications